godofknife/Clair-Obscure-Expedition-33-010-Templates/README.md

 DT_EnemyArchetype_Normal.bt is to edit the Enemy Status in Normal Difficulty<br/>
 DT_Equipment_ItemQuantityPerWeaponUpgrade.bt is to edit how many materials needed to upgrade per level <br/>
 DT_GestralRace_RewardTimes.bt is to edit Gestral Race Time Mini-game<br/>
+DT_InventoryItemTypeMetadatas.bt is to edit how many items can you stack<br/>
 DT_jRPG_Levels.bt is to edit Experience needed to Level Up<br/>
 DT_LootTable_UpgradeItems_XXXX.bt is to edit the chance dropped upgrade item from Encounter <br/>
 DT_Merchant_WM_XXX.bt is to edit the Merchant Shop item in World Map <br/>